Digital Humanities 2025

 Submissions will be reviewed through an open peer review process in which the identities of both authors and reviewers, as well as review reports, will be disclosed.

-As you prepare your proposals, you are welcome to check the review criteria on the conference website https://dh2025.adho.org/
+As you prepare your proposals, you are welcome to check the review criteria for the submissions defined by ADHO.

 Code of Conduct